ibm-cloud-docs/vmwaresolutions/services/veeam_considerations.md

 As part of the Veeam service installation and configuration, the following repositories are created:
 * For the Veeam configuration backup files: a repository named `IC4V Default Config Backup Repository`.
 The path to the folder where the Veeam backups are stored is `<Drive>:\ConfigBackup\`.
 * For scale-out, a repository named `IC4V Scale-Out Repository`.
 For more information, see [Adding a scale-out repository](/docs/vmwaresolutions?topic=vmwaresolutions-icos_ordering#icos_ordering-scale-repo).
-* For the Virtual Machine (VM) backups: a repository named `IC4V Default VM Backup Repository`.
+* For the virtual machine (VM) backups: a repository named `IC4V Default VM Backup Repository`.
 The path to the folder where the VM backups are stored is `<Drive>:\VMBackup\`.
 This repository is added as an extent to `IC4V Scale-Out repository.

 ### Networking for Veeam v9.5u4b
 {: #veeam_considerations-specs-networking}